 What Do I Need To Cook Dungeness Crab?

 First off, you need fresh live Dungeness Crab – obviously.

 You need something to cook them in and a heating element.
 I like to cook crab outside during summer months.
 I use a propane burner and a 30 quart aluminum pot, it includes a nice aluminum basket that makes lifting out the crab easy.
-The bigger the pot the better (I’ll explain later).
+I can cook about six large Dungeness Crab in the 30 quart.
+However, the bigger the pot the better (I’ll explain later).

 You need salt and seasoning for the boil.
 The best tasting crab I have ever had was boiled in pure sea water.
 Dungeness live in the saltwater environment and if you cook them in freshwater you will draw out most of that great salty sweet flavor that Dungeness are known for.
 I use Kosher Salt and Sea Salt and season the water until it tastes like seawater.
 This isn’t an exact science.
 I love adding Old Bay Seasoning to the mix as well.
 I don’t usually add much more than salt and Old Bay Seasoning because I don’t want to mask the rich flavor of the crab meat.